 If you just have 1 evening in Marrakech – go there and top up your dinner with a box of assorted sweets from the vendor passing by.

 Then we moved back to the desert.
 To Ouarzazate over Tizi-n-Tichka and on to the village of Skoura, situated in a big palm garden.

-Up to Ouarzazate still within the tourist hot spots, then in Skoura we stayed at the Kasbah Amridil – quite a nice place – we were a kind of private guests; we had the whole hotel for us.
+Up to Ouarzazate still within the tourist hot spots, then in Skoura we stayed at the Kasbah Amridil – quite a nice place, we were a kind of private guest; we had the whole hotel for us.
 Consequently enough space to do some washing.

 15th November 2014

 Then we started our trip on the back roads of the Routes des Kasbahs between Ouarzazate and Errachidia.